yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 ```

 # Factory function
-A factory function is a pure function that acts like a constructor without the new keyword.
+A factory function is a pure function that acts like a constructor but without the new keyword.
 ``` javascript
 // constructor
 function User(name, permissions){